Securing Our Home against Undesirable Internet and Media Content

 - Sites unsuitable for children

 So do we still need this service?

 Our mind is our most valuable asset after getting saved!
 God wants us to have a sound mind.
 Proverbs 4:23; Romans 12:2; 1Peter 4:7

-The extent and complexity of safeguards depends on individuals involved.
-For more technical savvy kids, we need to be more assertive and add a layer of complex security measures.
+The extent and complexity of safeguards depend on the individuals involved.
+For more technically savvy kids, we need to be more assertive and add a layer of complex security measures.

 Common sense approach